Mr. Baquet, Tear Down this Wall

 As their report shows, many of their younger competitors are digital-only publications— and the sustained growth of these new companies (HuffPost, BuzzFeed, Vice, Vox Media, etc.) has reinforced the importance of understanding and incorporating modern technology.

-Beyond the incredible insight the report has provided in terms of the internal organizational hierarchies— the constant whirring of the Times' many different cogs, it also performs a somber eulogy to print media.
-But no one at the Times seems to be wasting any time in mourning; as a whole, the tone is optimistic.
+Beyond the incredible insight the report has provided in terms of the internal organizational hierarchies— the constant whirring of the New York Times' many different cogs, it also performs a somber eulogy to print media.
+But no one at the New York Times seems to be wasting any time in mourning; as a whole, the tone is optimistic.
 The call-to-action encourages everyone at the company, from every level, to consciously explore and communicate ways in which their relatively fractured business model— formerly, a "monopoly on attention"— might adapt to the highly-connected, digital information ecosystem brought about by the Internet.2

 The Web has destroyed print news.
 If you want to put up an ad in the classifieds, you're going to open up a browser and go to craigslist.org, or eBay.3 You might sit down at the kitchen table with a cup of coffee on a Sunday and read the funnies; but, when was the last time you read the news on a piece of paper?
 Our appetite for information is insatiable, and mobile devices have catered to that desire by giving us curated, up-to-date news at any second— and at virtually no cost.
 Without the overhead of physical resources: distribution, paper and ink— digital businesses have naturally taken over, accelerated by social networks online and instant share-ability.